Using DeepLabCut via OnDemand¶

 DeepLabCut only uses one GPU therefore, the form options "number of cores" and "number of GPUs" have been removed from the OnDemand application.
 All DeepLabCut OnDemand jobs will be submitted with 1 GPU.

-Once clicking Launch, the request will be queued, and when resources have been allocated, you will be presented with the option to connect to the session by clicking on the blue Launch DeepLabCut (GPU) button.
+Once clicking Launch, the request will be queued, and when resources have been allocated, you will be presented with the option to connect to the session by clicking on the blue Launch DeepLabCut button.

 Once connected, the familiar DeepLabCut interface is presented, and you will be able to use the allocated resources, and access your research data located on Apocrita.